Harold-Anderson/acfo/src/content/post/0014-is-your-business-strong.md

 None of that matters.
 The two things that characterize strong companies are a large untapped demand for their product and that the company can produce the product profitably.
 Even if they are writing the orders down with a pencil and mailing the invoices by U.S. mail[^1].

-[^1]: When Microsoft first started, the founders were so busy fulfilling customer orders they didn't even have time to deposit customer checks, and just left them lying around the office.
+[^1]: When Microsoft started, the founders were so busy fulfilling customer orders they didn't have time to deposit customer checks.
+They just left them lying around the office.

 Here are some things that don't matter, but that entrepreneurs spend a lot of time thinking about: